bartbzd/bartbzd/README.md

 ### **About Me**

-Self learning Front-End/Design to get comfortable with building websites, learn new technologies and see what's possible.
+<p align="center">Self learning Front-End/Design to get comfortable with building websites, learn new technologies and see what's possible.</p>
 <br>

 ### **What I'm currently working on:**